Viki-coding/community/README.md

 <b>General good videos and links to teaching of JS:<b>

-<b>Videos & Websites that we gained visual clues of how to create the Quiz:</b>
+<b>Videos & Websites that we gained visual clues of how to create the community centre website:</b>

 We gained inspiration with the READ.me by watching the video 'Creating your first README with Kera Cudmore' on CI Chanel Lead Library on YouTube and also the video with Lane-Sawyer Thompson on CI Channel on YouTube.
-Thanks to the on-line tutor, Tom and Sean for their expertise and ability to explain some of the 'challenges' I encountered.
-Thanks to our very supportive and positive facilitator Laura Maycock and our new facilitator Kay and my Kiwi mentor Dick Vlaanderen.
+Thanks to the on-line tutor, Oisin and Rebecca for their expertise and ability to explain some of the 'challenges' I encountered.
+Thanks to our very supportive and positive facilitator Kay and my Kiwi mentor Dick Vlaanderen.
 Also found the webinar 'Community Q&A: How to Troubleshoot with Lane-Sawyer Thompson' very helpful approach to how to view looking at the site for bugs and methodically identifying issues.

 <h2>Media/Images</h2>
 Image by of Green Globes in background by Clicker-Free-Vector-Images from Pixabay